RituKapur-Developer/PROCON-dataset/README.md

 3. M. Allamanis, E. T. Barr, C. Bird, and C. Sutton.
 “Learning natural codingconventions.”
 22nd ACM SIGSOFT International Symposium on Foundations of Software Engineering.
 ACM,  2014, pp. 281–293.
 4. F. Deissenboeck and M. Pizka.
 “Concise and consistent naming.”
 Software Quality Journal, vol. 14, no. 3, pp. 261–282, 2006.
 5. D. Lawrie, C. Morrell,  H. Feild, and D. Binkley.
 “What’s  in a name? a study of identifiers.”
 14th IEEE International Conference on Program Comprehension.
 IEEE, 2006, pp. 3–12.

+### Contributors
+Ritu Kapur and Balwinder Sodhi, Indian Institute of Technology, Ropar, India.

+### Code of Conduct
+Please note that this project is released with a **Contributor Code of Conduct.** By participating in this project you agree to abide by its terms.

+##Copyright
+GNU Affero License &copy; 2018 Ritu Kapur and Balwinder Sodhi.